Evolver (311 album)

 Evolver is the seventh studio album by 311 and the second recorded in 311's recording studio The Hive in North Hollywood, California.
 Evolver is an "Enhanced CD" containing a featurette on the making of the album cover.
+The album debuted at number 7 on the US Billboard 200 chart, selling 87,000 copies in its first week of release.
+In its second week, it dropped to number 29, selling 30,000 copies.
+By July 2005, the album had sold 324,500 copies in the United States, according to Nielsen SoundScan.